PlasterPate/covid19Tracker/README.md

 This package provide functions to:

   - View full dataset in a tidy format
-  - Plot total cases between a selected period of time on the world map
+  - Plot total cases in a selected period of time on the world map
-  - Plot daily cases of a specific country between a selected period of time
+  - Plot daily cases of a specific country in a selected period of time

 ## Installation